Signature, Small Cohort Classes for College First-Year Students

 Applicants will be notified of their selection by Monday, July 25.

 If you are placed into a seminar, you will build the rest of your fall schedule around your seminar.

-Note for students entering Georgetown College with a major in science or computer science and those who plan to pursue the pre-health coursework:
+Note for students entering Georgetown University College of Arts & Sciences with a major in science or computer science and those who plan to pursue the pre-health coursework:

 You have been enrolled in the introductory course(s) in your major for this fall!
-This enrollment assures you a seat in these required courses in your major, some of which are difficult to schedule due to complicated science lecture and lab combinations.
-Please visit myaccess.georgetown.edu (new window) to view your enrollments.
+This enrollment assures you a seat in these required courses in your major, some of which are difficult to schedule due to complicated science lectures and lab combinations.
+Please visit myaccess.georgetown.edu to view your enrollments.
 If you decide to apply to a First-Year Seminar, you may only apply to seminars that do not create time conflicts with your existing course enrollments.
-Contact firstname.lastname@example.org if you have any questions or concerns about your enrollments.
+Contact email@example.com if you have any questions or concerns about your enrollment.